-Purpose of the Clause: 1

-This is a fundamental clause in the new Constitution.
+Purpose of the Clause: 1 This is a fundamental clause in the new Constitution.
 It provides for the establishment of a new political entity under the Crown for the Northern Territory of Australia and for the new name of the political body to be called the Northern Territory.
-This entity will be the new Government of the Northern Territory under the new Constitution and will replace the political entity established under the Northern Territory (Self-Government) Act 1978.
+This entity will be the new Government of the Northern Territory under the new Constitution and will replace the political entity established under the Northern Territory ( Self-Government ) Act 1978.
 If the Northern Territory also becomes a new State, this new political entity will be the new State Government for the Northern Territory.

-(a) Republic: Delete "under the Crown" in the clause.

-Reference to Discussion and Information Papers: It is implicit in the various papers issued by the Committee that the new Constitution will establish a new Government for the Northern Territory, but with elements of continuity with the existing Northern Territory Government under the Northern Territory (Self-Government) Act.
+Variations: (a) Republic: Delete "under the Crown" in the clause. (b) PreStatehood: No change.
+Reference to Discussion and Information Papers: It is implicit in the various papers issued by the Committee that the new Constitution will establish a new Government for the Northern Territory, but with elements of continuity with the existing Northern Territory Government under the Northern Territory (Self-Government) Act Discussion Paper on A

+Government under the Northern Territory (Self-Government) Act.
 Discussion Paper on A Proposed New Constitution for the Northern Territory, 1987, makes the point that while Australia remains formally monarchical in structure, the new Territory Government must be likewise be formally monarchical - see Part G. See also the Committee's Discussion Paper No. 7, An Australian Republic?
 Implications for the Northern Territory, 1994 in regard to the implications for the Northern Territory should Australia become a Republic.